Aliases for CPT1A Gene

 GeneCards Summary for CPT1A Gene

 CPT1A (Carnitine Palmitoyltransferase 1A) is a Protein Coding gene.
-Diseases associated with CPT1A include cpt deficiency, hepatic, type ia and carnitine palmitoyltransferase ii deficiency.
-Among its related pathways are Signaling by GPCR and Metabolism.
-GO annotations related to this gene include identical protein binding and carnitine O-palmitoyltransferase activity.
-An important paralog of this gene is CRAT.
+Diseases associated with CPT1A include Carnitine Palmitoyltransferase I Deficiency and Carnitine Palmitoyltransferase Ii Deficiency, Infantile.
+Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Import of palmitoyl-CoA into the mitochondrial matrix.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and carnitine O-palmitoyltransferase activity.
+An important paralog of this gene is CPT1B.

 Catalyzes the transfer of the acyl group of long-chain fatty acid-CoA conjugates onto carnitine, an essential step for the mitochondrial uptake of long-chain fatty acids and their subsequent beta-oxidation in the mitochondrion.
 Plays an important role in triglyceride metabolism.